They say…

 Though the beers are now sold widely, the brewery retains a strong local base, and Steve is determined any future expansion would require a site that’s also in Twickenham.
 Much is made of the locality’s association with rugby union, a sport where real ale is the traditional tipple of choice.
 Taproom openings on match at the main stadium or at local team Harlequins’ Stoop ground nearby have become a local institution.
 In August 2019, the company realised a long-held ambition by taking on the Rifleman, a corner pub only a few streets away.

-Beers tend towards the traditional with a modern twist, with cask still an important part of the business, alongside keg and off-site bottling and canning.
+Beers tend towards the traditional with a modern twist, with still an important part of the business, alongside keg and off-site bottling and canning.

 Updated 16 December 2021.